CONSTYC/optionCalculator/README.md

 # optionsCalculator
-a calculator for vanilla options\n
+a calculator for vanilla options.
 UI based on PyQt5